 Plastic “cages” are also available but the simplest form of plastic container is a large plastic sack.
 The leaves are soaked; the rain will normally do this for you, and placed in a bag, which is then stabbed with a garden fork.
 The bags are left in a corner of the garden for two years and the leaves magically turn to a rich dark leafmould.
 I would recommend using old compost or rubble bags as the thin black plastic bag left in the garden is likely to become brittle and disintegrate before the leafmould is ready.
 The use of a porous builder with its handles tied together has been recommended by By John Walker writing in the Daily Telegraph.

 Shredding and urine accelerator

-Shredding the leaves using a garden vacuum, which includes a shredder, will reduce the size of the leaves speeding the composting process.
-An alternative is to spread the leaves on the lawn and mow them (and the grass).
+Shredding the leaves using a garden vacuum, which includes a shredder, will reduce the size of the leaves and speed up the composting process.
+An alternative means of shredding is to spread the leaves on the lawn and mow them (and the grass).
 This provides a carbon (leaves) and nitrogen (grass) mix which further reduces the time taken to compost.

 Urine makes an effective accelerator and can be applied directly by men or for the more discretely collected indoors and taken to the bin or bag.

 One of the reasons that we normally make leafmould separately from compost is that the leaves are a Brown being high in carbon.
 It is possible to speed up the decompostition process by adding, nitrogen rich, grass using the technique of shreddding the leaves by mowing them on the lawn which will speed up decomposition of the leaves.

 An altenative method of speeding up the process is, if you have access to a local coffee shop, restaurant or cafe, to add used coffee grounds to the leaves.
 Coffee grounds contain about 1.45% nitrogen making them a useful Green which can also be added to wormeries and the compost bin.